ShayHill/docx2python/source/index.rst

    from docx2python.iterators import ...

-Helpers and recipes documented here:
+Helpers and recipes documented in the ``docx2python.index`` module.:

 * :ref:`modindex`

 For developers, all major functions within docx2python.
-Also a decent primer on the major files in an extracted ``docx`` file.
+Also serves as a primer on the major files in an extracted ``docx`` file.

+* :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`